Leia Prostate Recovery Program

 People with a penis have pelvic floors, too!
 The anatomy is slightly different, meaning pelvic health concerns aren’t the same as women’s.
 Men’s pelvic health concerns often center around erectile dysfunction, bladder and bowel incontinence, post-prostatectomy complications, and pain.
 A thorough pelvic floor physio assessment will guide us in your care plan and help you reverse and manage the above symptoms

 Reduce pain, increase pleasure, and manage premature ejaculation.

 Coordination is often the key.
-Your core, pelvic muscles and your expectations are the best way to improve strength and stamina.
+Your core, pelvic muscles,, and expectations are the best way to improve strength and stamina.

 Return To Function

 Rehabilitation to help you return to pre-prostatectomy pelvic function.

 Book Individual Physiotherapy Either in person or Telerehabilitation

 A 1:1 physiotherapy appointment will give you the individualized education, exercises, and strategies you need to rehabilitate, retrain, and maximize your pelvic floor function.

 Frequently Asked Questions About Men’s Pelvic Health